 What is MMR?

 MMR stands for measles, mumps, and rubella.
-All three of these diseases are viral in nature and can have severe negative effects on a person’s health.
+All three of these diseases are viral and can severely affect a person’s health.

 Measles

-The measles virus starts by causing a fever, runny nose, and cough before manifesting itself as a full-body rash.
-This virus also can make you more susceptible to pneumonia, ear infections, or diarrhea.
-It is estimated that nearly 90,000 people each year continue to die worldwide from the measles.
+The measles virus starts by causing a fever, runny nose, and cough before manifesting as a full-body rash.
+This virus can also make you more susceptible to pneumonia, ear infections, or diarrhea.
+It is estimated that nearly 90,000 people each year continue to die worldwide from measles.

 Mumps

-The mumps virus causes similar symptoms, which include fever, muscle aches, loss of appetite, fatigue, headache, and swollen glands in the mouth.
-In severe cases, the mumps can lead to swelling of the brain, deafness, or swelling of the testicles or ovaries.
+The mumps virus causes similar symptoms, including fever, muscle aches, loss of appetite, fatigue, headache, and swollen glands in the mouth.
+In severe cases, mumps can lead to brain swelling, deafness, or swelling of the testicles or ovaries.

 Rubella

 The rubella virus causes a fever, headache, eye irritation, sore throat, and rash.
-Additionally, almost half of teenage and adult women diagnosed with rubella are diagnosed with arthritis afterwards.
+Additionally, almost half of teenage and adult women diagnosed with rubella develop arthritis afterward.

-Each of these three diseases spreads easily from person to person.
-In fact, the measles can spread through the air, meaning that you don’t even have to come in direct contact with a person.
-The measles can stay active in the air for up to two hours, so you may not even see the person who was initially infected.
+Each of these three diseases spreads quickly from person to person.
+Measles can spread through the air, meaning you don’t even have to contact an infected person directly.
+The measles virus can stay active in the air for up to two hours, so you may not even see the person who was initially infected.

 How Does the MMR Vaccine Work?

 The MMR vaccine contains attenuated versions of each of these three diseases.
 This means that the live viruses have been weakened in laboratories to inhibit their ability to cause disease.
-However, even though they are weakened, your body is still able to make antibodies against the virus when it is injected into your body.
-These antibodies can then be stored within the body and activated quickly if they are ever exposed to the virus again to prevent disease from occurring.
+However, even though they are weakened, your body can still make antibodies against the viruses when injected.
+These antibodies can then be stored within the body and activated quickly if they are ever exposed to the virus again, preventing disease.

 The MMR vaccine is most commonly given to children in two doses: the first at 12 to 15 months of age and the second at four to six years of age.
 These two doses provide immunity for the child against these diseases.
-If a child is planning to travel internationally when only a few months old, an MMR dose can be given earlier to provide protection against the diseases, but the other two doses should still be received to provide permanent immunity.
+Suppose a child plans to travel internationally when only a few months old.
+In that case, an MMR dose can be given earlier to protect against the diseases, but the other two doses should still be received to provide permanent immunity.

-For adults, two doses are still required, but only four weeks are needed between the doses.
-Additionally, even if you already got the vaccine, you may want a booster if you received a vaccine with the less effective “killed” virus instead of the current one using the live attenuated virus.
+Two doses are still required for adults, but only four weeks are needed between the doses.
+Additionally, even if you have already received the vaccine, you may want a booster if you have received a vaccine with the less effective “killed” virus instead of the current one using the live attenuated virus.

 Does Medicare Cover the MMR Vaccine?